nih4t/Car-Purchase-Prediction/README.md

-# Car Purchase Prediction using Logistic Regression
+# Car Purchase Prediction

 ![image](https://github.com/nih4t/Car-Purchase-Prediction/assets/82613166/d8cf7882-90ea-4bff-b467-163d121cd7ad)

 ## Introduction

 This project aims to predict whether a customer will purchase a car or not based on their age and estimated salary.
-Logistic Regression, a popular classification algorithm, is used for this prediction task.
+A bunch of popular classification algorithms, are used for this prediction task.

 In the automotive industry, understanding customer behavior and preferences is crucial for optimizing marketing strategies.
 Predicting whether a potential customer will make a car purchase can provide valuable insights into targeted advertising and sales efforts.